Are there any taxes associated with Printify?

-You may encounter one or both of these, depending on which print providers you choose to use and the location of your customers.
+Yes, there are several taxes associated with using Printify.
+You may encounter the following taxes depending on which print providers you choose to use and the location of your customers:

 As with all tax matters, we strongly recommend that you consult with a qualified tax professional to get specific advice for your business.
-You are responsible for understanding your tax obligations and for paying taxes on the profits you make, in your jurisdiction.
+You are responsible for understanding your tax obligations in your jurisdiction and for paying taxes on the profits you make.

 Sales tax is only applicable to orders that are fulfilled and shipped within the US.

-Sales tax will not be charged if the merchant has submitted a valid resale certificate for the given state.
+Sales tax will not be charged if a valid resale certificate has been submitted to Printify.

 Click here for a list of reputable companies that offer sales tax compliance consultations.